khushi550-star/Brainwave_Matrix_Intern/README.md

-WELCOME to  the Brainwave Matrix Internship repository.
-This repository contains the tasks completed during the intenship program.. and the first task is to perform C++ program to create a fully functionally ATM machine.
+Welcome to the Brainwave Matrix Internship repository!
+This repository showcases the tasks completed during the internship program, demonstrating practical coding projects and hands-on experience gained during this journey...In the First Task of this Intenship is to Develop a C++ program to create a fully functional ATM machine interface.

+The second task involves developing an Online Banking System using C++.
+This project aims to simulate key banking operations in a virtual environment, providing users with an interactive and secure platform for managing their accounts...A Special thanks to the Brainwave Matrix Internship program for providing a platform to hone skills, explore creativity, and grow as a programmer.